kessie2862/AwesomeBooksES6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Kudos to [Supreeti Kushwaha](https://github.com/supreeti) for her great contribution to this project.
+Kudos to Microverse for the opportunity to learn software development.

 <!-- LICENSE -->